 Intriguing as Albert Cashier's war experiences were, so too was the manner in which his secret was revealed.
 After the war Albert returned to Illinois, and, still disguised as a man, did odd jobs for Illinois State Senator Ira Lish.
 Unfortunately one day, Senator Lish ran Albert over, breaking his leg.
 It was then that the town doctor discovered his secret.
 Moved by Albert's pleas, the doctor agreed to maintain his confidence.
 This was a soldier with a pension.
 Had the secret been revealed, not only would the pension be revoked, but Albert would now be relegated to the menial life of a woman.
 Cashier's leg never healed, and the Senator arranged for him to be placed in a rest home for male veterans.
 While the staff was aware of Cashier's double life, they never broke their confidence.

 Over time, Albert's physical and mental health deteriorated.
 He was nearly declared insane by the State of Illinois.
 Newspapers leaked the secret and word was about.
 The government then decided to charge Private Albert Cashier with defrauding the government in order to receive a pension.
-An investigation was launched, but luckily his comrades from the 95th Illinois rallied and testified that this was not Jenny Hodgers but Albert Cashier, a small but brave soldier.
+An investigation was launched, but luckily his comrades from the 95th Illinois rallied and testified that this was not Jennie Hodgers but Albert Cashier, a small but brave soldier.
 Man or woman, this soldier had indeed shown bravery on dangerous missions.
-In the end, Albert/Jenny did receive veteran status, but sadly, was shipped to a mental institution and forced to wear female clothing, greatly affecting her mental state.
+In the end, Albert/Jennie did receive veteran status, but sadly, was shipped to a mental institution and forced to wear female clothing, greatly affecting her mental state.
 At 67 years old, frail and unaccustomed to walking in women's clothing, she tripped and broke her hip.
 Unfortunately, she never recovered from the injury and spent the rest of her life bedridden.